IoanDascalu/MiskarGame/README.md

-# MiskarGame
+# MishkarGame
-Miskar the Germaphobe
+Mishkar the Germaphobe

-Help Miskar remove the germ infested beasts from the town.
+Help Mishkar remove the germ infested beasts from the town.

 By Ioan Dascalu and Robert Melikyan